kevinsogo/compgen/docs/PREPARATION.md

         print(*arr, sep=' ', file=file)
 ```

 This is not strictly required&mdash;indeed, you may remove it altogether from `details.json`&mdash;but is recommended anyway since it is good practice.
-For example, it makes it easier if you want to change the input/output format.
+For example, it makes it easier if you want to change the input/output format; you don't have to update all generators.